Hypothesis Testing > MANCOVA

 - Absence of multicollinearity — the dependent variables shouldn’t be significantly correlated.

 The covariates you choose should be correlated with the dependent variables.
 This can be tested prior to their inclusion in MANCOVA with correlation analysis.
 The best dependent variables on the other hand are not correlated with each other.

 Differences Between MANCOVA and Other Similar Tests

-- ANOVA: a MANCOVA without multiple groups and covariates (hence the missing M and C).
+- ANOVA: … without multiple dependent variables and covariates (hence the missing M and C).

-- ANCOVA: a MANCOVA without multiple groups (hence the missing M).
+- ANCOVA: …without multiple dependent variables (hence the missing M).

-- MANOVA: A MANCOVA without covariates (hence the missing C).
+- MANOVA: …without covariates (hence the missing C).